Paris Tour Guide – Part II

 Check the eligibility for free entry to the palace.

-I hope you have got sufficient information for your Paris trip when it comes to attractions.
+I hope you have got sufficient information for your trip when it comes to Places to visit and Tourist Attractions in Paris.
 There is no need to cover all the attractions if you have less time, just pick a few according to your visit duration and make sure you have a good time there.

 Feel free to ask questions… This is not the end of the series but just a part.
 I will continue the series with my next post on shopping/eating in Paris.
 Stay tuned!